marcolivierarsenault/coffeeanddata/about.md

 _TLDR:_ I build data teams.

 I am a Data Developement leader @ Shopify.
-I lead a team of Analytic Engineers that are building the best possible data warehouse for Shopify's data scientist.
+I lead a team of Analytic Engineers that are building the best possible data warehouse for Shopify's Data Scientists.
 After multiple year as a Data Scientist.
 I have pivoted to the data engineer side of things.
 Where I can build great assets that scale with the company business needs and data needs.

 At the end of the day, nothing we build is about data and/or technology.
 It is about real world problems and real world humains.